Off-grid operations powered by diesel

 The Humanitarian Hub in Malakal is managed by IOM (International Organization of Migration) and hosts 34 organisations involved in humanitarian projects in the nearby town and region.

-The hybrid system delivered by Scatec Solar is expected to reduce the diesel fuel usage at the Hub by up to 80%.
+The hybrid system delivered by Scatec is expected to reduce the diesel fuel usage at the Hub by up to 80%.
 It will provide savings of about USD 300,000 and around 300 tonnes CO2 per year.
 The hybrid solution with solar PV and batteries is leased to IOM on a short-term contract, and the system will be taken over by IOM if the contract is extended up to 10 years.

 Making solar for utilities simple

-Many utility scale projects are never realised, even if the need for solar power is immintent.
+Many utility scale solar projects are never realised, even if there is a substantial need for additional power.
 Release is designed to overcome the barriers and ensure projects come on-line.

 - We don’t require sovereign guarantees to cover payments.
 This reduces the overall financial commitment required by the utility/government.

 - Our equipment is pre-financed.
 Thus, our offering is not subject to securing financing.

 - We don’t overpromise on the tariff, but are committed to delivering a complete product at the agreed price.

-- The timeline from contract signing and until the plant is up and running is about six months.
+- The timeline from contract signing and until the plant is up and running is about four to six months.